sebsheep/intro-to-fp/final_projects/mini-mapple/README.md

 This project aims to reproduce basic features of a CAS like Mapple.

-Minimal set of commands to implement:
+## Minimal set of commands to implement
 * storing an integer in a variable: `$i = 3` and displaying it back when the user just type it.
 * storing a sum in a variable: `$s = (3 + 4)` display the sum back when the user types this variable.
 E.g. if the user types `$s` we want to see `(3+4)`, not `7`.